 - Competence - published policies and procedures are adhered to.

 You should initially raise your concern with the person dealing with your application or enquiry.
 A simple misunderstanding may have arisen which can be easily resolved.

 However, if this is not possible, you can ask for the issue to be considered as an official complaint by making your complaint in writing, by letter or email.
 It would be helpful if you could define the cause of your dissatisfaction in terms of the above principles and criteria.

-If you wish to make a complaint please write to the Joint Information Services Unit, EPSRC, Polaris House, North Star Avenue, Swindon, SN2 1ET or via email to The Professional Support Unit.
+If you wish to make a complaint please write to the Information Management Team, Professional Support Unit (PSU), EPSRC, Polaris House, North Star Avenue, Swindon, SN2 1ET or via email to The Professional Support Unit.

 What happens next?

 You will receive an acknowledgement within three working days and a written response within ten working days.
 If this is not possible, you will be given an explanation of the reasons for the delay and a timescale by which you will receive a full reply.
 At all stages your complaint will be dealt with in strict confidence.

 In considering the complaint, the senior officer will: